MarkWarneke/markwarneke.github.io/_posts/2021-01-31-Configure-Log-Analytics-Kubernetes-LogManagement-Settings-To-Save-Cost.md

 # Both stdout & stderr log collection are turned off for namespaces: '*.csv2,*_kube-system_*.log'
 ```

+# Details

+I was wondering how everything is stitched together.
+Here is the configuration of the ReplicaSet that set's up the omsagent in the first place.

 You can find the configuraiton in the `ReplicaSet` of the `omsagent-rs-*` see:

 ```sh